1 jar Grape or Strawberry Peanut Butter Swirl $2.29

 A quick corn chowder can be made using milk, canned cream corn, and canned diced potatoes with some dried basil added to it.

-Any fresh vegetables you have from a garden can be made into a quick soup in the same way by using either canned broths, water, milk, or heavy cream.
+Any fresh vegetables you have from a garden can be made into a quick soup in the same way by using either canned broths, bouillon cubes dissolved in hot water, water, milk, Half and Half, or heavy cream.
 You never want to boil milk or heavy cream, or it will curdle on you.
 Just heat it through at the last minute before serving.
-And you do not want to mix any type citrus juices with any type milk or cream or they will curdle it.
+And you do not want to mix any type citrus juices with any type milk or cream, or they will curdle it.

 If you want a quick Coconut Lime Soup, use coconut oil and almond milk and some True Lime powder mixed with a can of chicken broth heated together.
 Use tortilla chips as crackers.

-You can also make a salmon, shrimp, crabmeat, or oyster stew out of canned salmon, shrimp, crabmeat, or oysters, milk, and butter.
+You can also make a salmon or tuna stew out of canned salmon or tuna, milk, and butter.
 Diced canned potatoes can be added if you want them.
 Season to suit your tastes.
-Add tiny oyster crackers when served.
+Add saltine crackers when served.

 Southern Recipes has some great comforting recipes on it that you might want to view.